Gnkgo/summaries/systems-programming-and-computer-architecture/ImportantSPCA.md

 **Non-Uniform Memory Access (NUMA)** Removes bottleneck
 - Multiple, independent memory banks
 - Processors have independent paths to memory
-- Canpt snoop on the bus anymore -> it's not a bus!
+- Cannot snoop on the bus anymore -> it's not a bus!
 Use a message-passing interconnect

 Solution1:
 Bus emulation

 - similar to snooping but without a shared bus
 - Each node sends a message to all other nodes (e.g. read exclusive)
-- Waits for a repyl from all nodes before proceeding (e.g. acknowledge)
+- Waits for a reply from all nodes before proceeding (e.g. acknowledge)
 - *AMD coherent HyperTransport*

 Solution2: cache Directory
-- Augemnt each node's local memory with a cache directory
+- Augment each node's local memory with a cache directory

 **Directory-based Cache Coherence**
 - Home node maintains set of nodes that may have line